 - Standard deviation is significantly affected by outliers.

 - For data with approximately the same mean, the greater the spread is, the greater the standard deviation.

-- The standard deviation is zero (smallest possible number in Standard deviation) if all values of a dataset are the same(This is because each value is equal to the mean).
+- The standard deviation is zero (the smallest possible number in Standard deviation) if all dataset values are the same(This is because each value is equal to the mean).

 Calculating Variance and Standard Deviation in SAS

 Variance and Standard deviation can be calculated using the

 proc means data=sashelp.class;

 MEASURES OF SHAPE – SKEWNESS AND KURTOSIS